 12) Go with your Strengths

 Keeping good records can help tell you what you do best.
 You should determine where your strengths are and wager accordingly.
 This may mean wagering on only one or two sports especially when you don’t have a lot of experience.
 Historically, bettors have had the best chance of winning in college basketball because there are so many teams.
 Bookmakers may not price them all accurately.
 Focusing on a single conference at first and learning all you can about it may be the best approach.
 NFL is the most popular sport, but it is the hardest for most bettors to consistently beat.

 13) Consider Injury Information

 Our plays are quantitative and rules-based.
-We often play early because injury uncertainty is already incorporated in the betting lines.
-Sometimes though injuries to key players can overcome a system’s advantage.
-So we may wait and consider that information.
+Sometimes injuries to key players can overcome a system’s advantage.
+So we may wait and consider that information before we wager.

 You can find the key players in each sport at FoxSports.
 In the NFL, for example, go to www.foxsports.com/nfl/stats.
 You can search for them yourself using the Madden Ratings or other fantasy sites.
 Besides top players, injuries to quarterbacks and offensive linesmen, as well as clusters of injuries in the same position, may be important.
 You should also consider the strengths of any backup players.
 Fantasy sites can help with that information.

 Oddsmakers and sharp players who shape the betting lines have access to timely information and superior quantitative methods.
 You will lose money over the long-run if you try to beat them by just watching a few games or reading the news.
 You need more than just your opinion to win at sports.
 To succeed at sports wagering you need to love the quest and be dedicated to it.
 You should be prepared to put in long hours of hard work if you expect to do well.
 Otherwise, keep your bets small and be prepared to lose over time as a recreational player.